Electron-on-helium qubit: Current developments

-The first trapping and detection of single electrons on helium was demonstrated by Lea and co-workers in 2005, using a micron-scale helium-filled trap and a single electron transistor beneath the surface to count the electrons.
+The first trapping and detection of single electrons on helium was demonstrated by Lea and co-workers in 2005, using a micrometer-scale helium-filled trap and a single electron transistor beneath the surface to count the electrons.
 This experiment also demonstrated the first coupling between an electron on helium and a superconducting quantum circuit.
 Subsequently, other experiments have demonstrated progress towards the coherent control of single electrons on helium.
 These include ultra-efficient electron clocking in microchannel CCD devices, controlled single electron transport measurements, and the trapping and manipulation of 1D electron arrays, In 2019, Koolstra and co-workers at the University of Chicago demonstrated the coupling of a single electron on helium to a superconducting microwave cavity, with a coupling strength g/2π ~ 5 MHz much larger than the resonator linewidth ~0.5 MHz.
-In 2020, researchers from Michigan State University and EeroQ presented new results and fabrication progress on an electron-on-helium chip design using the lateral motional state of the electron, in frequencies in the 5–10 GHz range, using a Single-electron transistor readout device.
+In 2020, researchers from Michigan State University and EeroQ presented new results and fabrication progress on an electron-on-helium chip design using the lateral motional state of the electron, in frequencies in the 5–10 GHz range, using single-electron transistor readout devices.
+In 2026 researchers at EeroQ demonstrated strong coupling between a microwave frequency photon and the charge-qubit state of an electron on helium confined in a quantum dot structure.